 Whatever reason you have for seeking out a low-interest credit card, it’s important to remember that carrying a balance on a credit card can be a slippery slope, even at a low interest rate.
 And if you have a 0% APR credit card, don’t wait until the end of the intro period to figure out how to pay off your balance.
 Use a credit card payoff calculator to plan your payment amounts ahead of time.

-If you already have a high-APR credit card, a better option might be to try calling your credit card company’s customer service line to ask for a lower regular rate should the need arise.
+Your existing APR may be open to negotiation.
+If you already have a high-APR credit card, and you don’t particularly need a 0% APR period, a better option might be to try calling your credit card company’s customer service line to ask for a lower regular rate.
 If you make a good case, citing your good and/or long history with your card and the company, you may get offered a lower interest rate.
+You will have better luck if your credit situation has improved since you applied for the card, too.

 Hi!
 Yes!
 It is definitely worth calling and asking them.
 You may need to make more than one call until you get a person who has the authority to make that change, but it can't hurt to call and ask.
 I'd do a bit of research first to see what the interest ranges are that the credit card company operates in so that you know where you might fall.
 You could also send an email or letter to ask.… read full answer